chanulee/CinemaFlix/README.md

 # CinemaFlix
-_**The core importance of movie theatres is that it's the only place where the audience can't press the stop button.**_
+_**"The core importance of movie theatres is that it's the only place where the audience can't press the stop button."**_
 Bong Joon-ho, at the Golden Globe Symposium (interpreted by Sharon Choi)

 This Chrome extension takes away users' control to pause, skip, and scroll through the timeline.